Editor's note: This post has been updated in June 2026.

 Don’t Let AI Rewrite Your Story

-Picture this: you’ve spent hours writing the perfect email.
+Picture this: You’ve spent hours writing the perfect email.
 The subject line sings, the hero image pops and the CTA is irresistible.
 You hit send, feeling like a rockstar, only to find Apple rewrote your headline, Gmail pulled your disclaimer into the preview and Yahoo swapped your hero image for the random stock photo in your footer.

 Frustrating?
 Definitely.
 The end of email?
 Not even close.